kkos/oniguruma/README.md

 Oniguruma is a modern and flexible regular expressions library.
 It encompasses features from different regular expression implementations that traditionally exist in different languages.
-It comes close to being a complete superset of all regular expression features found in other regular expression implementations.

-Its features include:
-* Character encoding can be specified per regular expression object.
+Character encoding can be specified per regular expression object.
-* Several regular expression types are supported:
-  * Oniguruma (native)
-  * POSIX
-  * Grep
-  * GNU Regex
-  * Perl
-  * Java
-  * Ruby
-  * Emacs

 Supported character encodings: